 Then, more ambitiously, the six-year-old Ryan’s Son, and John’s other horse, Singing Wind, were entered at the Great Yorkshire Show, which posed the stiffest test in their careers.
 John, at 17, disliked the result, which totalled 20 humiliating faults in front of crowds that included former schoolmates, friends and family.

-“I was out of my depth,” says John, “and I told my father on the way home in the lorry that I did not want to go back to the show the next morning.”
+“I was out of my depth,” said John, “and I told my father on the way home in the lorry that I did not want to go back to the show the next morning.”

 Donald Whitaker turned a deaf ear to his son’s plea, and the reluctant John and overly keen Ryan’s Son returned to the show the next day, to come first in their class, trouncing the teenager’s heroes David Broome and Harvey Smith.

-“It was unbelievable,” says John.
+“It was unbelievable,” said John.
 “I had looked up to those two all my life, particularly Harvey Smith because he was a Yorkshireman.
 I had tried to copy what they had done and had beaten them.
 Just one day changes everything in your life.
 From that point on, I never looked back.
 Ryan put me on the map, and if it were not for him, I would still be a milkman.”

 The bay gelding, who resembled a Clydesdale crossed with a Thoroughbred, was on the campaign trail for 14 years, always in the same bit with which he arrived as a four-year-old — a rusty looking twisted snaffle with long cheek pieces, one of which was broken.